AdobeDocs/experience-platform.en/help/data-governance/api/overview.md

 ## Marketing actions

-Marketing actions (also called marketing use cases), in the context of the Data Governance framework, are actions that an [!DNL Experience Platform] data consumer can take, for which your organization wants to restrict data usage.
+Marketing actions (also called marketing use cases), in the context of the [!DNL Data Governance] framework, are actions that an [!DNL Experience Platform] data consumer can take, for which your organization wants to restrict data usage.
 For detailed information on working with marketing actions, see the [marketing actions endpoint guide](./marketing-actions.md).

 ## Policies

-Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within Experience Platform.
+Data usage policies are rules that describe the kinds of marketing actions that you are allowed to, or restricted from, performing on data within [!DNL Experience Platform].
 A policy is defined by the following:

 1. A specific marketing action
 1. The data usage label(s) that action is restricted from being performed against